 All first aid cases and injuries are regularly reported.
 The fatality and injury rates for company and contractor are calculated by taking into consideration the number of recordable injuries multiplied by 1000000 and divided by Man-hours worked.
-See below the graphs for further detail.

 ARL coping with COVID-19